-- Once your bank account is set up (which can take a few days), make it the primary payment method in your account.
+- Once your bank account has been set up (which can take a few days), make it the primary payment method in your account.
 To do this, navigate to Billing & payments, then click the Payment methods link on the side of the page.

-- Find your new bank account and select Primary from the dropdown in the lower left corner.
+- Find your new bank account and select Primary from the drop-down menu in the lower left-hand corner.

 - Click Save.

-If you're sure you don't want to use your previous bank account again, you can remove it from your account by clicking the Payment methods link, finding the bank account on the page, and clicking Remove.
-Keep in mind that a new primary payment method needs to be assigned to your account before you can remove the previous one.
+If you're sure that you don't want to use your previous bank account again, you can remove it from your account by clicking the Payment methods link, finding the bank account on the page, then clicking Remove.
+Bear in mind that a new primary payment method needs to be assigned to your account before you can remove the previous one.